 A speech pathology aide assists with providing therapy to clients once a speech pathologist has assessed the client and devised a suitable programme, including instructing clients in the use of electronic and non-electronic alternative communication systems and preparing equipment to use with clients.

 Therapy aides are not qualified to diagnose conditions or prescribe treatment.
-They work under the direction of professional staff such as doctors, social workers, physiotherapists, speech pathologists, occupational therapists, diversional therapists, home economists and nurses.
+They work under the direction of professional staff such as physiotherapists, speech pathologists, occupational therapists, diversional therapists and social workers.

 - emotional maturity